haritha3679/up-N-smoke/README.md

 ## Data Cleaning
 - Perform data cleaning and preprocessing to ensure consistency and accuracy in the collected datasets
+- Cannabis business License data for Massachussets was downloaded.
+The file was missing data for county and latitude/longitude
+- The same was retrieved from geoapify website using api calls and reading the response json file
+- The response however was not consistent and returned varying structures
+- The main file was broken down nto 5 parts to isolate the error records
+- The remaining retuned output files were combined to one main file.
+The manually corrected records were added as well(about 30)
+- The file was used to create a pivot chart of businesses by county for analysis
+- it was also used to create a postgresql database of the license data by county.
+The visualization however was created using sqllite

 ## Analysis and Visualization
 ### Descriptive Analysis: